 Evan’s most recent achievements include earning her BFA in Dance from Texas State University and her Yoga Sculpt teaching certification from CorePower Yoga.
 She choreographs for dance teams and individuals across the state of Texas and workshops with the Texas Dance Educators Association.
 Evan is a co-founder of Müv Dance & Fitness and continues to share her passion for the arts.

-Gaebri Anderson was born and raised as an Austin, TX gal and has been dancing since she was 5 years old.
-She received most of her pre-professional training at Dancers Workshop.
-In addition to her studio training, Gaebri had the privilege and honor of serving as a 2-year captain of the Leander High School Blue Belles Dance Team, where she won many accolades for both her solos and choreography for her team and local schools.
+Gaebri Anderson was born and raised as an Austin, TX gal and has been studio trained since she was 5 years old.
+In addition to her studio training, Gaebri had the privilege and honor of serving as a 2 year captain of the Leander High School Blue Belles Dance Team, where she won many accolades for both her solos and choreography for her team and local schools.
 At 18, Gaebri headed off to Los Angeles after being selected as 1 of 10 girls to join the prestigious EDGE Scholarship program.
 Upon completion, Gaebri signed with BLOC talent agency and is actively pursuing a dance career.
 Some of her jobs include GAP commercial, XFINITY 1989 commercial, Ashton Kutcher Truth or drop, Mattel Industrial, MAC cosmetics industrial, Sunny D commercial and many more!
-She recently just finished her first season as an NFL cheerleader for the LA Chargers.
-Over the last 5 years, she has found a deep love for fitness.
-She is a certified personal trainer and is signed with Naturally Fit agency.
+She achieved one of her childhood dreams and cheered for the NFL as a LA Charger Girl.
+Over the last 7 years she has found a deep love for fitness.
+She is a certified personal trainer, as well as sign with Naturally Fit agency.
 This past year she moved to New York City after receiving the Richard Ellner scholarship for the Professional Semester at the Broadway Dance Center.
 She believes that incredible things come when you step out of your comfort zone!
 Her goal as a teacher is to bring an innovative and fresh angle to all of her classes and choreography as she inspires dancers to reach their full potential and to Never Give Up!